Load and query sample data using SQL

 Take a few minutes to review a short summary and the key points covered in this tutorial.
 Consider cleaning up by dropping any objects you created in this tutorial.
 Learn more by reviewing other topics in the Snowflake Documentation.

-DROP DATABASE IF EXISTS tasty_bytes_sample_data;
+DROP TABLE IF EXISTS menu;

 Summary and key points